meesern/meesern.github.com/_mm/source/2011/11/building-open-qwaq.html.markdown

     sudo chmod 750 /home/openqwaq
     sudo passwd openqwaq

-The qwaq password is openqwaq. *Change This!*
+Password is *Horizon Specific*

 I prefer not to add this user to the sudoe's file but to keep a terminal open and run the sudo commands as the default user.
-Since I was initially within the University network and needing SVN to get through the proxy I set it in: *Change This!*
+Since I was initially within the University network and needing SVN to get through the proxy I set it in the shell's `http_proxy` variable. *Horizon Specific*

     :::bash
     sudo vi /etc/subversion/servers